 The church has also increased their focus on recurring giving.
 With Tithe.ly, it’s now easier to set up this automated process.
 Now 56% of the regular church members participate in recurring giving.
 This has helped to slow the huge dip in giving that the church experiences over the summer when people are on vacation and forget to give.
-Overall, the church has seen an increase in recurring gifts and looks forward to this percentage continues to grow.
+Overall, the church has seen an increase in recurring gifts.

 Berean Baptist Church no longer has to spend so much time focused on data entry and counting cash.
 They’re now able to focus more on what they were called to do—spreading the gospel.
 And with an increase in giving, they have more resources to do that.